Vyral/base-template/_drafts/let-me-sell-your-home-quickly.md

 {% include youtube.html %}

-Have you heard the ads on the television and radio from companies offering to buy your property without listing it?
+<center>Have you heard the ads on the television and radio from companies offering to buy your property without listing it?</center>

 Have you ever heard television and radio commercials from companies offering to buy your property without ever listing?